PrasunL/WS/README.md

-# WS
-life is not daijobu
+This is a simple web scraper project